mcfongtw/MkConfig/README.md

 Usage Guide
 ===========

-Setup Required Library
+Install Required Libraries
 ----------------------
-If you have pip installed, run the following to install prerequisit dependencies:
+If you have pip installed, run the following to install prerequisite dependencies, which is defined in requirements.txt.
+You may try

-- `pip install jinja2`
-- `pip install pyYAML`
-- `pip install cement`
+`pip install -r requirements.txt`

-Setup Package
+Install Package
 -----------
 - Install via setup.py